vfarah-if/GitPlayground/README.md

 # Welcome to your first indaba
 So, you may be asking what is an indaba?
 As a native South African, I have often used this term out of context, but appropriately, at least in this context.
 Officially an indaba is an important meeting or conference held by the Zulu or Xhosa people.
 However, we South African's overload this by saying "that is your Indaba my bru", meaning good luck and you should solve this whatever desperate way you can.

 You may be asking yourself what does this have to do with the Git Playground?
-This will soon be a series of real-world Katas, and for you that is about choosing how you solve your indaba.
-An indaba is really a kata type of your choice exercising a lot of real world issues.Essentially the gist of it is below and if you are interested in how it is solved by me, look at my indaba src within the repository.
+This will soon be a series of real world Katas, and for you that is about choosing how you solve your indaba.
+An indaba is really a kata type of your choice exercising a lot of real world issues.
+Essentially the gist of it is below and if you are interested in how it is solved by me, look at my indaba src within the repository.
 Good luck my bru or sister!

 Full stack indaba is a *Marathon Indaba* making you a *Shaka Zulu*.
 Solving the front-end using my backend solution, or the data part only, or the domain logic is more a 5 km run to half a Comrades marathon, making you a *Senzangakona* or the father of something great.
-If you just want to learn about how I solved it, academic or to understand a gist, you will just have to be a *Voortrekker* or "forward walker".
-There is also a business aspect of coming up with good business cases for new and interesting features within each problem domain, trying to think of other things to do outside of the given requirments, making you a *Tito Mboweni*.
+If you just want to learn about how I solved it, academic or to understand the gist of what this is about, you will just have to be a *Voortrekker* or "forward walker".
+There is also a business aspect of coming up with good business cases for new and interesting features within each problem domain, trying to think of other things to do outside of the given requirements, making you a *Tito Mboweni*.
 Finally it would be great to do a *gist* about what you observed from the solution, what unique value you offered whether it is speed, elegance, visual design or feature rich business value, this is your creative writing space to comment on.

-The structure of a typical indaba should start with some real-world issue that needs an obvious solution.
-The solution can then be extended with creative ideas to facilitate a topic or simply by necessity making up the simplest requirments on a topic of interest like *security*, *caching*, *coding practises* or anything else you can add to this topic to make it complete.
-For anyone trying to do a part of the problem, look at the business or technical requirments to make sure you develop the part of the puzzle to fit in with the existing other components.
+The structure of a typical indaba should start with some real world issue that needs an obvious solution.
+The solution can then be extended with creative ideas to facilitate a topic or simply by necessity making up the simplest requirements on a topic of interest like *security*, *caching*, *coding practises* or anything else you can add to this topic to make it complete.
+For anyone trying to do a part of the problem, look at the business or technical requirements to make sure you develop the part of the puzzle to fit in with the existing other components.

 Why the Git Playground?
 Originally I tried to utilise the Git API as a starter.
 In actual fact I abandoned the idea and kept the name only.
-As it is hosted on Git, that is probably the only Git thing related to this Real-world kata play ground.
+As it is hosted on Git, that is probably the only Git thing related to this real world kata play ground.

 # Transport for London Indaba